nielsbaloe/vertxui/README.md

 ### More

 Currently GWT -extremely wrapped away- is used, because it is by far the most efficiënt and full-featured Java 2 Javascript implementation out there.
 In the first month, TeaVM was used, which is 1000% faster in compiling but does not correctly support lambda's.
-The same goes for jsweet, Vertxui was ported into jsweet in about half an hour, but jsweet does not support all Java constructions (like enums) and does not do a very good job in 100% Java support.
-GWT is actually very reliable, it's been chewed on since 2006 ;) .
+The same goes for jsweet, Vertxui was ported into jsweet in about half an hour, but jsweet does not support all Java constructions (like enums) and does not do a very good job in 100% Java support in general.
+GWT is actually very very reliable, it's been chewed on since 2006 ;) .

-Polyglot is possible as long as the sourcecode is included in the jars, there are vague plans to support Groovy as a proof of concept.
+Polyglot language support is possible as long as the sourcecode is included in the jars, there are vague plans to support Groovy as a proof of concept.

 Niels Gorisse